Imane-Idrissi/Imane-Idrissi-portfolio/docs/task-board-documentation.md

 - These actions are structural: renaming or deleting a column affects the organization of tasks for every collaborator
 - They are also rare events.
 Users create, rename, or delete columns infrequently compared to task edits
-- Because they're rare, users can tolerate a short block — filling one field or confirming deletion while the system ensures no one else is making a conflicting change
+- Because they're rare, users can tolerate a short block—filling one field or confirming deletion while the system ensures no one else is making a conflicting change

 **In this case, simplicity > concurrency.** Instead of building conflict resolution logic for such rare operations, I opt for straightforward pessimistic locking.
 It guarantees clarity and prevents messy edge cases like two users renaming the same column differently at the same moment.